|~ Frequently Asked Questions ~ |

 the HOA Board/Architectural Committee has the authority to approve

-or disapprove modifications based on the Association's By-Laws and PC&R´s.
+or disapprove modifications based on the Association's Policies and PC&R´s.
 The

 Board's responsibility is to assure all homeowners that those guidelines are met.